varun-raj/sgc/readme.md

 git commit -m "Your commit message" git push origin master
 ```
-Use the following to fetch and merge from upstream (Alternative to)
+Use the following to fetch and merge from upstream

 ```
 bgc fu